parsimonhi/animCJK/README.md

 SVG files are stored in several folders.

-The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), 586 Japanese "hyōgai Kanji", 96 components, and 35 strokes.
-In all, svgsJa folder contains 3716 characters.
+The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), some Japanese "hyōgai Kanji", components, and the 35 basic strokes.
+In all, svgsJa folder contains 3718 characters.

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

-The svgsKo folder contains svg files corresponding to Korean "hanja level 8, 7, 6, 5 and some of the level 4" (510 characters).
+The svgsKo folder contains svg files corresponding to Korean "hanja level 8, 7, 6, 5", some of the level 4, and some other characters.
+In all, svgsKo folder contains 521 characters.

-The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), 172 "uncommon hanzi", 236 "traditional hanzi" (that can appear in a simplified hanzi text), 76 components and 35 strokes.
+The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), and some "uncommon hanzi", "traditional hanzi" (that can appear in a simplified hanzi text), components and the 35 basic strokes.
 This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
-In all, svgsZhHans folder contains 7519 characters.
+In all, svgsZhHans folder contains 7522 characters.

-The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1, HSK 2 and HSK 3 traditional hanzi" (647 characters) and 2 other characters.
+The svgsZhHant folder contains svg files corresponding to Chinese "HSK v3 level 1 and HSK v3 level 2 traditional hanzi" (602 characters) and some other characters.
 Note that some simplified characters have more than one corresponding traditional character.
-As a result, svgsZhHant folder contains 649 characters.
+As a result, svgsZhHant folder contains 764 characters.

 Be careful because the characters are not always the same in all languages even when they share the same unicode.
 For instance 勉 (21193.svg) in Japanese has not the same glyph as 勉 (21193.svg) in Chinese.